-- "Common use areas" includes lobbies, reception areas, hallways, elevators, restrooms and any other common use area, in public and private buildings. - "Entryways" is the outside of the front or main doorway of any building, whether it is a public or private property, within a radius of at least 25 feet. - "Electronic smoking device" or "ESD" means any product (other than a humidifier or similar device that emits only water vapor; or an inhaler, nebulizer, or vaporizer approved by the FDA for delivery of medication) that contains or delivers nicotine or any other substance intended for human consumption and that can be used by a person to enable the inhalation of vapor or aerosol from the product.
-Includes but is not limited to e-cigarettes, e-cigar, e-pipe, e-hookah, and vape pen. - "Indoor areas" means any enclosed area or portion thereof.
-The opening of windows or doors, or the temporary removal of wall panels, does not convert an indoor area into an outdoor area. - "Smoking" means inhaling, exhaling, burning, or carrying any lighted or heated cigar, cigarette, pipe, or any other tobacco or plant product intended for inhalation, including marijuana, whether natural or synthetic, in any manner or in any form.
+"Common use areas" includes lobbies, reception areas, hallways, elevators, restrooms and any other common use area, in public and private buildings.

+"Entryways" is the outside of the front or main doorway of any building, whether it is a public or private property, within a radius of at least 25 feet.

+"Electronic smoking device" or "ESD" means any product other than a product that contains or delivers nicotine or any other substance intended for human consumption and that can be used by a person to enable the inhalation of vapor or aerosol from the product.
+Includes but is not limited to e-cigarettes, e-cigar, e-pipe, and vape pen.

+"Indoor areas" means any enclosed area or portion thereof.
+The opening of windows or doors, or the temporary removal of wall panels, does not convert an indoor area into an outdoor area.

+"Smoking" means inhaling, exhaling, burning, or carrying any lighted or heated cigar, cigarette, pipe, or any other tobacco or plant products intended for inhalation, including marijuana, whether natural or synthetic, in any manner or in any form.
 It also includes ESDs.